BBaoVanC/bbaovanc.com/content/blog/correct-swapfile-guide/index.md

 Replace `[size in MiB]` with the size of your swapfile in Mebibytes (MiB).
-You can use [this online converter](https://www.convertunits.com/from/GiB/to/MiB) to convert from Gibibytes (GiB, often confused with Gigabytes, but that doesn't matter right now) to MiB, which you can put in the command.
+You can use [this online converter](https://www.convertunits.com/from/GiB/to/MiB) to convert from Gibibytes (GiB, often confused with Gigabytes, but that's a misconception for another time) to MiB, which you can put in the command.

 Or you can look at this table for common sizes: